What is the Substance Abuse Prevention and Treatment Block Grant (SABG)?

 Tobacco Use Prevention—Synar Amendment

 The Synar Amendment to the 1992 Alcohol, Drug Abuse, and Mental Health Administration Reorganization Act (PL 102-321) aims to decrease youth access to tobacco.
 SAMHSA oversees the implementation of the amendment.
-To receive their full SABG awards, states (that is, all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and 6 Pacific jurisdictions) must enact and enforce laws prohibiting the sale or distribution of tobacco products to individuals under the age of 18.
+To receive their full SABG awards, states (that is, all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, the Northern Mariana Islands, Guam, American Samoa, 3 Pacific jurisdictions) must enact and enforce laws prohibiting the sale or distribution of tobacco products to individuals under the age of 18.

 The Synar legislation requires states to do the following: